maketea90/backend-project-joero/README.md

 npm test

-The minimum node js version required is
+The minimum node js version required is 16.8.0, and the minimum postgres version required is 13.4